OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 ![Ten Pillars Cover](Kubernetescover.png)

-### The Octopus DevOps Engineer's handbook
+### The DevOps engineer's handbook

-The Octopus DevOps Engineer's handbook provides you with a central place to learn about all things DevOps.
+Our [DevOps engineer's handbook](https://octopus.com/devops/) provides you with a central place to learn about all things DevOps.
 We provide resources on common questions, definitions, and debates in the field of DevOps.
 The handbook is a great tool to get up to speed with the latest trends in the DevOps space.

 ### More cloud-related blog posts